By-Laws

 • Violations reported to Sergeant at Arms.

 • Process: Written notice to the member, followed by a hearing before The Club Council where the member may present their case and call witnesses.
 Member voices shall be heard through opportunity for general membership input at the hearing.
-Discipline (warning, suspension, expulsion) requires a two-thirds vote of The Club Council, followed by a confirmatory majority vote of the general membership at the next regular meeting.
+Discipline (suspension, expulsion) requires a majority vote of The Club Council, followed by a confirmatory majority vote of the general membership at the next regular meeting.

 • Appeals: Must be submitted in writing within 30 days of the final membership vote.